smeisler/bids_workshop/bids-workshop/1_preworkshop_reading.md

 # Pre-Reading: Why is this important?

+One of the most frustrating things in research is being given access to a dataset, and having **no idea** what you are looking at.
+File names may be completely unintuitive, and even slight naming convention changes may render your favorite processing code useless.
+And that's just for __raw__ data!
+The preprocessed data may even have **weirder** names, and it may be completely unclear how these files were made.

+Enter BIDS (the Brain Imaging Data Structure).

 ## What i
 Whether you write your book's content in Jupyter Notebooks (`.ipynb`) or in regular markdown files (`.md`), you'll write in the same flavor of markdown